Resuscitator

 A resuscitator is a device using positive pressure to inflate the lungs of an unconscious person who is not breathing, in order to keep them oxygenated and alive.
 There are three basic types: a manual version (also known as a bag valve mask) consisting of a mask and a large hand-squeezed plastic bulb using ambient air, or with supplemental oxygen from a high-pressure tank.
-The second type is the Expired Air or breath powered resuscitator.
-The first appearance of the second type was the Brooke Airway introduced in 1957.
+The second type is the expired air or breath powered resuscitator.
 The third type is an oxygen powered resuscitator.
 These are driven by pressurized gas delivered by a regulator, and can either be automatic or manually controlled.
-The most popular type of gas powered resuscitator are Time Cycled, Volume Constant Ventilators.
+The most popular type of gas powered resuscitator are time cycled, volume constant ventilators.
 In the early days of pre-hospital emergency services, pressure cycled devices like the Pulmotor were popular but yielded less than satisfactory results.
-One of the first modern resuscitation ventilators was the HARV, later called the PneuPac 2R or Yellow Box.
 Most modern resuscitators are designed to allow the patient to breathe on his own should he recover the ability to do so.
-All resuscitation devices should be able to deliver >85% oxygen when a gas source is available.
+All resuscitation devices should be able to deliver more than 85% oxygen when a gas source is available.

+Mechanism and function

+Manual resuscitators

+Manual resuscitators, also known as bag valve masks, consist of a flexible oro-nasal face-mask with non-return valves and a large hand-squeezed plastic bulb using ambient air, or with supplemental oxygen from a high-pressure tank.
+The mask covers the mouth and nose, and has a peripheral seal that fits most face shapes, and is generally held in place by the operator.

+Expired air resuscitators

+A pocket mask, or pocket face mask or CPR mask, is an expired air resuscitation device used to safely deliver rescue breaths during a cardiac arrest or respiratory arrest.
+It is a small portable device used in the pre-hospital setting to provide emergency ventilation to a patient who is either in respiratory failure or cardiac arrest.
+The pocket mask is designed to be placed over the lower face of the patient, creating a seal enclosing both the mouth and nose.
+Air is then administered to the patient by the responder who exhales through a one-way filter valve.
+The system is capable of delivering up to 16% oxygen with exhaled air.

+Modern pocket masks have either a built in one-way valve or a disposable filter to protect the operator responder from potentially infectious bodily fluids, such as vomit or blood.
+Many masks also have a built-in oxygen addition tube, allowing for administration of 50-60% oxygen.

+Oxygen powered resuscitator

+An oxygen powered resuscitator is a resuscitator that is powered automatically or manually, transmitting oxygen to the patient that is not breathing or having difficulty breathing.
+Automatic resuscitators allow the operator to set a fixed rate and amount of positive pressure.
+Manual resuscitators may require a bag to squeeze or valve to operate.